livey/machine-learning-checklist/deep-learning-QA.md

       * soft-max should see as a whole
     * why not max (max operation is not differentiable, max results in only optimizing one neuron, soft-max simultaneously max target and supressed un-target)
     * gradient more stable (log(exp ) seems a almost linear function, so the gradient is stable )
+    * not good for multi-label dataset (use one v.s. all, each output use a logistic loss)
 * LSTM
   * [structure](https://colah.github.io/posts/2015-08-Understanding-LSTMs/)
   * why use tanh? state value should increase or decrease. if sigmoid, only decrease. tanh \in [-1,1], represents increase and decrease.